Vincit/multi-user-test-runner/README.md

 injection, `@ContextConfiguration` etc. with your test classes.
 The used runner can be configured using `@MultiUserTestConfig` annotation's `runner` parameter.

-### Custom Runner Classes
+### Custom Test Class Runners

-It is also possible to create your own custom runner.
+It is also possible to create your own custom test class runner.
 The custom runner has to extend JUnit's `org.junit.runners.ParentRunner` (doesn't have to be direct superclass) class and has to have a constructor with following signature:

 `CustomRunner(Class<?> clazz, UserIdentifier creatorIdentifier, UserIdentifier userIdentifier)`.

-When creating a custom runner class it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called *after* `@Before` methods and *before* calling the actual test method.
+When creating a custom test class runner it is important to note that `AbstractUserRoleIT.logInAs(LoginRole)` method  has to be called *after* `@Before` methods and *before* calling the actual test method.
 This will enable creating users in `@Before` methods so that they can be used as creators.

-The `RunnerDelegate` class contains helper methods for creating custom runner classes.
+The `RunnerDelegate` class contains helper methods for creating custom test class runners.
 Most of time the runner implementation can just call the `RunnerDelegate` class methods without any additional logic.
 But for example implementing the `withBefores` method may require some logic in order to make the `@Before` calls to work correctly (See implementation of `BlockMultiUserTestClassRunner#withBefore` method).